 If you are eligible for Medicare, you must be enrolled in the hospital (Part A) and medical (Part B) portions of Medicare at the time of your retirement.
-If you are an active employee, these requirements to enroll for Medicare coverage are deferred for you and your dependents until the termination of your employment.
-Because all plans that participate in the State of Wisconsin Group Health Insurance Program have coverage options that are coordinated with Medicare, you will remain covered by the plan you have selected even after you enroll in Medicare.
-Premium rates will decrease if you or a dependent are eligible for Medicare and you are retired.
-Medical coverage under the IYC Health Plans (health plans that offer Uniform Benefits) does not change.
+If you are insured under active employee coverage, these requirements to enroll for Medicare coverage are deferred for you and your dependents until the termination of employment.
+Because all health plans that participate in the Wisconsin Public Employers Group Health Insurance Program have coverage options that are coordinated with Medicare, you will remain covered by the health plan you have selected even after you enroll in Medicare.
+Premium rates will decrease if you or a dependent are eligible for Medicare, and you are retired.
+Medical coverage under the Local Health Plans (health plans that offer Uniform Benefits) does not change.
 The IYC Medicare Advantage plan also offers Uniform Benefits.
 The health plan will not duplicate benefits paid by Medicare.
-However, if enrolled in the Access Plan or SMP, your coverage will change to the IYC Medicare Plus plan, a Medicare supplement, when you enroll in Medicare Parts A and B.
+However, if enrolled in the Local Access Plan or SMP, your coverage will change to IYC Medicare Plus, a Medicare supplement, when you enroll in Medicare Parts A and B.

 If you are not eligible for and enrolled in all available portions of Medicare (A, B and D) upon retirement, you will be liable for the portion of your claims that Medicare would have paid beginning on the date Medicare coverage would have become effective.
 The only exception is under the IYC Medicare Advantage plan.
 If you are not enrolled in both Medicare Parts A and B, you are not eligible for IYC Medicare Advantage.